Wr1nGl/lightbar2mqtt_with_miboxer_bridge/README.md

 - use the same ID for remotes and controllers (even if you made them up)
 - remotes are using additional options
   - number of groups the bridge should react to and specific group IDs.
 0 means all groups.
+- NUMBER_OF_WIFI_RETRIES
+  - how many seconds should the wifi wait for connection, default is 60
+- NUMBER_OF_MQTT_RETRIES
+  - number of retries for MQTT server connection.
+It wont try to connect without wifi connection.
 - WAIT_TIME_ON_STARTUP
   - how many seconds should the bridge listen to xiaomi remote packets (if you want to find out your remote ID).
 Set it to 0 if you don't need it.
 - Miboxer remote part